Acry/SDL-Ball/docs/Managers.md

 ## OOP

 OOP is and has always been broken by design.
-Classes are factories. which you barely need.
+Classes are factories. which are barely needed.
 OOP is an end in itself, totally abstracted to implement the blueprint of the blueprint.
+I dont want that, oh, make it singleton, make it a class, make it a factory, make it a template, make it a lambda, make it a function, make it a macro.
+I want to write code, not classes or templates.
-Encapsulation protects a class of a coder. =)
+Yeah, and encapsulation protects a class of a coder. =) Inheritenace, Polymorphism - like dependencies: gorilla - banana.

 "Object-oriented programming is an exceptionally bad idea which could only have originated in California."
 -  Edsger W. Dijkstra